samedog/fgamemode/README.md

-simple gamemode daemon for FrankenpupLinux and/or Puppy Linux
+simple gamemode daemon for FrankenpupLinux and/or Puppy Linux and now on Pop!_OS thru a series of horrible hacks :D

 Works better with my patched 5.6.8 kernel (to provide SCHED_ISO) and aims to milk every single drop of performance the system can give.